cgwire/kitsu/docs/faq-deletion/README.md

 Now your production appears as **Closed**.
 No one will have access to it, but it's saved.
 It also means that you won't be able to delete any **task status**, **task type**, **asset type**.

-## How to remove access to someone?
+## How to Remove Access to Someone?

 At some point you may need to remove access to Kitsu to an artist, supervisor etc.